markdeutel/markdeutel.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Mark, a scientific researcher working at the Friedrich-Alexander-Universität of Erlangen-Nürnberg (FAU) in the department of Hardware-Software-Co-Design.
+I am Mark, a scientific researcher working at Friedrich-Alexander-Universität of Erlangen-Nürnberg (FAU) in the department of Hardware-Software-Co-Design.
 I am also affiliated with the Fraunhofer Institute for Integrated Circuits IIS in Nürnberg where I am a researcher in the group "Effient-AI".

 My work focuses on the efficient design of deep neural networks (DNNs) for use on embedded systems, mainly Cortex-M microcontroller units (MCUs).
 This research area is also referred to as "TinyML" or "Edge AI".
 Since MCUs are generally resource-constrained, while most DNNs are quite resource-intensive, my main research interest is to optimize the trade-off between a DNN's resource requirements and the AI performance it can achieve.
 As a result, I have focused heavily on hardware-aware neural architecture search, DNN compression, quantization techniques, and MCU-specific optimizations such as layer fusing or instruction set extensions.